Bleech94/SEng371-Project2/README.md

 ![alt tag](http://i.imgur.com/pBFv1SB.png)
 #####Fig: Number of Messages sent per Person

+####Project 2 Results
 Looking at the number of messages sent per person helps us to understand who is doing the most communcation, but it doesn't tell us a whole lot about the details of the communication structure.
 By seeing who is talking to whom the most we can begin to speculate on the actual structure of the organization.
 It's interesting to note that all of the names listed in the following figure appear in the Top Contributors list (see References).
+Please note that this graph is inclusive of the most intense years of the Ant project, and not the entire timeline.
+Work has trailed off in the last 6 years.
+The graph exludes conversations with less than 1000 interactions as there is a lot of noise below that level.

 ![alt tag](http://i.imgur.com/4gQp2vD.jpg)
 #####Fig: Conversations between pairs of people

+####Github Results
 There are so many contributors and yet most commits are from the same person, and the top 4 have committed 99%.
 This makes sense in an open source project because all changes have to be approved by a product owner in order to maintain organization.
 It appears that Stefan Bodewig makes the majority of changes, and realityforge (Peter Donald) makes the major changes or perhaps focuses on refactoring since he has the most additions and deletions.

 ![alt tag](http://i.imgur.com/mATG1ah.png)